Hugo Chávez: Coup, strikes and the recall referendum

-Chávez sought to make PDVSA his main source of funds for political projects and replaced oil experts with political allies in order to support him with this initiative.
+Chávez sought to make PDVSA his main source of funds for political projects and replaced oil experts with political allies to support him with this initiative.
 In early-2002, he placed a leftist professor as the president of PDVSA.
 In April 2002, Chávez appointed his allies to head the PDVSA and replaced the company's board of directors with loyalists who had "little or no experience in the oil industry", mocking the PDVSA executives on television as he fired them.
 Anger with Chávez's decisions led to civil unrest in Venezuela, which culminated in an attempted coup.
 On 11 April 2002, during a march headed to the presidential palace, nineteen people were killed, and over 110 were wounded.

 Chávez believed that the best way to stay in power was to implement Plan Ávila.
 Military officers, including General Raúl Baduel, a founder of Chávez's MBR-200, then decided that they had to pull support from Chávez to deter a massacre and shortly after at 8:00 pm, Vásquez Velasco, together with other ranking army officers, declared that Chávez had lost his support.
 Chávez agreed to be detained and was transferred by army escort to La Orchila; business leader Pedro Carmona declared himself president of an interim government.
 Carmona abolished the 1999 constitution and appointed a governing committee.
 Protests in support of Chávez along with insufficient support for Carmona's government quickly led to Carmona's resignation, and Chávez was returned to power on 14 April.